-Members of the public may send information that raises questions about an exempt organization's compliance with the Internal Revenue Code to IRS - Tax Exempt and Government Entities Division.
-They may use Form 13909, Tax-Exempt Organization Complaint (Referral) Form PDF, and attach any supporting documentation, for this purpose.
-Form 13909 PDF can be submitted one of the following ways: Email to email@example.com, or Mail to TEGE Referrals Group, 1100 Commerce Street, MC 4910 DAL, Dallas, TX 75242, or Fax to 214-413-5415 In addition to oversight by the IRS, tax-exempt organizations are subject to oversight by State charity regulators and State tax agencies.
+If you suspect a tax-exempt organization is not complying with the tax laws, you may send information to the Tax Exempt and Government Entities Division.
+You may use Form 13909, Tax-Exempt Organization Complaint (Referral) FormPDF, or send the information in letter format, and attach any supporting documentation for this purpose.
+Form 13909PDF, or complaint letter, can be submitted one of the following ways: Email to email@example.com, or Mail to TEGE Referrals Group, 1100 Commerce Street, MC 4910 DAL, Dallas, TX 75242 In addition to oversight by the IRS, tax-exempt organizations are subject to oversight by State charity regulators and State tax agencies.
 You may also want to send a copy of the referral you send to us to your state tax agency.
-Acknowledgement and Disclosure Prohibition After a referral is made, the IRS will mail an acknowledgement letter to all non-IRS sources making a referral, unless it was made anonymously.
+Acknowledgement and Disclosure Prohibition After a referral is made, we will mail an acknowledgement letter to all non-IRS sources making a referral, unless it was made anonymously.
 To receive an acknowledgement letter, you must provide your name and return address.
 We are unable to send acknowledgement letters through e-mail.
-Section 6103 of the Internal Revenue Code.
+We will keep your identify confidential when you make a referral.
+You won’t receive a status or progress update due to tax return confidentiality under Section 6103 of the Internal Revenue Code.